 Change the third, fourth, and fifth paragraphs as follows:

 Successful association enables a STA to exchange Class 3 frames.
-Successful association enables an MLD to exchange Class 3 frames on any setup links subject to additional constraints (see 35.3.7 (Link management)).
+Successful association enables an MLD to exchange Class 3 frames on any setup link(#10292) subject to additional constraints (see 35.3.7 (Link management)).
 Successful association sets the state for a non-FILS STA or a non-FILS MLD to State 3 or State 4.
 Successful association sets the state for FILS STAs to State 4.

 (..existing texts…)